f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/analyze.png
   :align: center

 This will open the **Configuration Analyzer** page and you will see the BIG-IP configuration display from different files such as bigip.conf, or some of the default profile and monitor files.
 Each file will have a status associated with it indicating if there is a migration issue or not.
-Note: There is an enhancement logged to update the status icons of each file individually, right now some files are being grouped together, when there is not an issue in that particular file.

 .. image:: ./images/analyzer-green-files.png
   :align: center